ClassicPress/ClassicPress-Design/Logo/README.md

 The main files are SVG ones.

 In the autogenerate folder you'll find automatically converted assets.
+Checks:
-You will also be noticed if some file has opened paths.
+- file has opened paths
+- title is SVG differs from file name

 # Automatic conversion
 ## Requirements